 Present a detailed description of the flora and fauna (terrestrial and aquatic) of the area, with special emphasis on rare, endemic, protected or endangered species.
 Migratory species should also be considered.
-There may be the need to incorporate micro-organisms to obtain an accurate baseline assessment.
-Generally, species dependence, niche specificity, community structure and diversity ought to be considered.
+There may be the need to incorporate micro-organisms and the existence of micro-habitats to obtain an accurate baseline assessment.
+Species dependence, niche specificity, community structure, population dynamics, carrying capacity, species richness and eveness (a measure of diversity) ought to be evaluated.